nijicod/simple-port-scanner/README.md

 # simple-port-scanner

-lol idk i was bored and wanted to write sum
+lol idk i was bored and wanted to write sum, prolly not that practical.
 This is just a basic TCP port scanner built in Python using the `socket` library.
 It hits a target IP on a few specific ports to see if anything is listening, kind of like a mini Nmap.

 ## How it works